Brighton Grammar School: History

 Under Dixon, the school came near to bankruptcy, however was saved by incorporation under the auspices of the Church of England.
-In February of 1927, the Governor-General Lord Stonehaven opened the present site of Brighton Grammar’s Quadrangle.
+In February 1927, the Governor-General Lord Stonehaven opened the present site of Brighton Grammar's Quadrangle.
 Dixon continued in expanding the school until his retirement in 1938.

 Geoffrey G. Green was headmaster until sickness resulted in his resignation in 1942.
 His successor was Reverend Phillip St. John Wilson.

 In 1958, Brighton Grammar joined the Associated Public Schools of Victoria (APS), and soon after purchased grounds on the former Brighton Gas Company site, where "Wilson House", now the Junior School, was to be built to accommodate the growing student numbers.
-Under Wilson, the school’s facilities grew, with the Tower Wing of the Quadrangle expanded, the first Annandale Pavilion constructed, and the Memorial Hall (where BGS’ library now stands) constructed.
+This site was "among Victoria’s most toxic sites" after an EPA report found remnants of industrial toxins and chemicals in the soil in 2016.
+Under Wilson, the school's facilities grew, with the Tower Wing of the Quadrangle expanded, the first Annandale Pavilion constructed, and the Memorial Hall (where BGS’ library now stands) constructed.

 With Wilson as Headmaster, enrolment continued to grow at a high rate.
 The number of boys reached 800 during the 1960s.

 From 1967 to 1995, Robert Lancelot Rofe was headmaster.
 Rofe oversaw a large change in the school, with BGS’ facilities drastically expanded to accommodate an increasing number of students.
 Physical changes included the construction of the swimming pool at Wilson House, the Clive Crosby building (now the B-Hive) the Zachariah Wing, Baddiley Building at Wilson House and the Robert Sanderson Centenary Hall.
-In addition to these, the R. L. Rofe Creative Arts Centre accommodating music, woodwork, art and design was constructed and named in the Headmaster’s honour.
+In addition to these, the R. L. Rofe Creative Arts Centre accommodating music, woodwork, art and design was constructed and named in the Headmaster's honour.

 Michael Spencer Urwin was appointed headmaster at the beginning of 1996.
 He had previously held the position of deputy headmaster at Brisbane Grammar School, and began his term by implementing a curriculum review, a pastoral care system, and a program of modernisation.
 This also included community education opportunities in out of school hours in order to make the school more inclusive and less parochial.
 A new senior school library and resource centre, and specialist classroom facilities were built to upgrade facilities in the senior school as well as the middle school later on.